SethBling/PBChance/README.md

 13. Check New Version:
 When you are online, you can check for the newest version.
 If a newer version is available, you will be notified and PBChance automatically downloads PBChance.dll into your LiveSplit directory.
 To install the latest version, close LiveSplit and move PBChance.dll from the LiveSplit directory into the Components subdirectory.
 Your current PBChance.dll will be overwritten.

 Hint: The displaying chance on the start should be realistic.
-But rather too small than too high, for more motivation during a run.
-Try with these settings to optimize the chance estimation.
+You can try with these settings to optimize the chance estimation.
+Keep in mind the chance will automatically grow up if you play better.
 Generate and open the text file pbchance_debug.txt (recommended a fixed font like currier) for understanding the calculation of PBChance.
 It is also recommended to read the overview picture below.

 ## Debugging settings (should be 0 during regular runs)